What are biodigesters?

 |10 m3 biodigester for 5 heads of cattle||US$|

-Economic and Ecosystemic Benefits
+Economic and Ecosystemic Benefits of Biodigester

 Under optimal conditions, some 3 to 4 l of fertilizer are produced per kg of excreta, and its systematic use restores poor and infertile soils and increases yields.
 For example, a controlled experiment in Brazil, which ran trials with various doses, found that a 60 m3/ha dose of effluent applied to lettuce crops surpassed the results of mineral fertilization in terms of height, number of leaves, diameter and fresh mass of the lettuce (Chiconato, 2013).
 For a 10 m3 system, assuming that chemical fertilizers are completely replaced with the effluent and that biogas is used for cooking, the potential savings is US$ 350 per month.
 The utilization of biogas diversifies or replaces energy sources for household consumption (1 m3 of biogas replaces 0.5 kg of LP gas).
 Ferrer and others (2009) report that the biogas produced by a 5 m3 system is sufficient to cook for three to four hours a day.
 This has positive effects for the health of the users and the ecosystem by replacing the burning of dung or firewood.